-Anderson uses the term "Normal" to describe using the water in the fresh water holding tank in conjunction with the water pump to deliver water to your faucets.
-Setting the selector to Normal connects the fresh tank feed line to the water pump input.
+Earlier versions of the Anderson Valve used the term "Normal" to describe using the water in the fresh water holding tank in conjunction with the water pump to deliver water to your faucets.
+The 2020 models use the term "Dry Camping".
+Setting the selector to Dry Camping connects the fresh tank feed line to the water pump input.
 The pump must also be turned ON.